International Travel Health Coverage

 International Travel Health Coverage vs. International Health Insurance

-Diversified Insurance Brokers is an independent, family-owned agency that helps travelers and organizations compare coverage options based on destination, trip duration, traveler profile, and the level of medical and evacuation protection needed.
-Our focus is clarity.
-We help you understand what the plan is built to do, where it is strong, what limitations to watch for, and how to use the assistance services properly if something happens.
+Diversified Insurance Brokers is an independent, family-owned agency licensed nationally that helps travelers and organizations compare international travel health coverage options based on destination, trip duration, traveler profile, health situation, and the specific level of medical and evacuation protection required.
+Our focus is clarity: we help you understand what the plan is built to do, where it is strong, what limitations to watch for, and how to use the assistance services properly if a medical event occurs.

 Protect Your Next Trip